MabelOmolaja/codealpha_task1/README.md

 ## Conclusion

-This project successfully met all the objectives of the CodeAlpha Web Server Using Docker task.
 By deploying a containerized Nginx web server on Microsoft Azure, I gained hands-on experience with Docker, Linux administration, cloud infrastructure, networking, and troubleshooting.

 The project strengthened my understanding of container-based deployments and provided a practical foundation for further learning in cloud computing and DevOps engineering.